kurs0n/Envini/README.md

 2. **Generate New Key**: Use `openssl rand -base64 32` to generate a new master key
 3. **Database Migration**: Restart SecretOperationService to apply schema changes

+### Database Constraint Issues
+If you see duplicate key constraint errors:

+1. **Run Migration**: Execute the database migration scripts
+2. **Check Constraints**: Verify the new tag-specific constraints are in place
+3. **Restart Services**: Restart SecretOperationService after migration

 ## 🤝 Contributing

 1. Fork the repository